-One huge strength is his penalty-taking ability.
-He uses the goalkeeper-dependent method, choosing to wait for his opponent to commit before calmly slotting the ball to the other side of the goal.
+One huge strength of his is penalty-taking ability.
+He uses the goalkeeper-dependent method, choosing to wait for his opponent to commit before calmly slotting the ball to the other side of the goal (below).
 He has an impressive success rate with his penalties, although his technique is a risky one – when he fails, it looks particularly bad and means he draws extra criticism.

-When his team is out of possession, Jorginho takes a position in front of their defence and screens passes into the opposition’s attacking midfielders or strikers, and he demonstrates good anticipation and positioning when doing so, resulting in numerous interceptions.
-He works hard to hold his position and communicates constantly with his midfield partner to maintain a short distance between them, thereby reducing the chances for the opposition to play through the middle of them, and also reducing the risk of his team’s centre-backs being exposed.
-He is proactive at defensive transitions, able and willing to quickly engage his opponent and counter-press or cover behind advanced full-backs to delay counters if they are further forwards when the ball has been lost.
+When his team is out of possession, Jorginho takes up a position in front of the defence and screens passes into the opposition’s attacking midfielders or strikers.
+He shows a good understanding of where to best position himself and has good anticipation, so he makes plenty of interceptions as a result.
+He works hard to ensure gaps don’t appear for the opposition to play through, and communicates constantly with his midfield partner to maintain a short distance between them to stop passes though the centre of the pitch.
+He is proactive at defensive transitions, willing and always ready to quickly counter-press or cover behind an advanced teammate.

-He is sometimes caught out when one-on-one and when tracking midfield runners, though, as he isn’t particularly fast or agile.
-If he is playing as the sole defensive midfielder, he can sometimes struggle to cover enough ground to adequately protect his defence; he is therefore most effective when he has another central midfielder alongside him.
+One weakness to his game is that he can he is sometimes caught out when an opponent isolates him in a one-on-one situation as he isn’t particularly fast or agile.
+Also, if he is playing as a single pivot, he can sometimes struggle to cover enough ground to adequately protect his defence in the wide areas on both sides.

-Jorginho, Kanté and the two number 10s that play either side of a lone forward create a four-player box that will provide a central midfield overload against the midfield twos or threes they encounter.
-The two number 10s push forwards along with the two wing-backs to form a five-point attack, and it is Jorginho’s job, alongside his central midfield partner, to distribute the ball to those attackers.
-The attacking players will make contrasting movements to lose their markers and stretch defenders, so the timing of Jorginho’s release has to be spot on (above).
-Whether or not he gets that right can be the difference between an attack being ignited or the ball having to be played back away from danger and recycled.
+Jorginho, his central midfield partner and the two number 10s that play either side of a lone forward create a four-player box that will create a central midfield overload against a midfield two or three they encounter.
+The two number 10s push forwards along with the two wing-backs to form a five-point attack, and it is Jorginho’s job, alongside his central midfield partner, to get the ball into dangerous positions for the attackers.
+The attacking players will make opposite movements to lose their markers (above) and stretch the defence, and Jorginho played an important role in finding those runs.

-With their wing-backs pushing high, Chelsea’s route from defence to attack is often through Jorginho in central midfield.
-Given the presence of three centre-backs, there is no need for a midfielder to drop into defence, and he works hard to find space in central midfield, constantly on the move to seek a gap in the opposition’s structure.
-He is happy to receive the ball off a defender in a crowded space, and is skilled at receiving on his back foot to allow him to progress play forwards with his second touch (below).
-His is an extremely useful trait, and something that the best central midfielders must have to play at the top level.
+With their wing-backs high, Chelsea’s route from defence to attack was often through Jorginho in central midfield.
+Given the presence of three centre-backs, there is no need for a midfielder to drop into defence, and he works hard to find space in central midfield to receive beyond the opposition’s first line.
+He is happy to receive the ball from a defender in a crowded space, and is skilled at receiving on his back foot as this allows him to progress play forwards with his second touch (below).
+This is an extremely useful trait that only the best central midfielders have.

-When Chelsea play back to him on the right, he likes to adopt an inside-right position to receive from an advanced player out wide and put a cross into the area.
-While doing so he has the vision and technique to try to pick out a specific teammate and he tries to reach them, but too often his crosses are tame, and leave his teammate with too much work to do to generate the power needed to test the opposition's goalkeeper.
-More whip on his crosses would help his target.
+When Chelsea attack, Jorginho would often take up an inside-right position to receive from an advanced player out wide and put a cross into the penalty area.
+He has the vision and technique to try to pick out a specific teammate, but this isn’t the strongest side of his game.
+He doesn’t put much power on his crosses, so he can leave his teammate with too much work to do to test the opposition's goalkeeper.
+More whip on his crosses would help his teammate out.